 The story of Ashoka Sundari is well told in Padma Purana.
 She is believed to bless her devotees with beauty and luxury.
 She is mentioned in the Padma Purana, which tells her story.
-The goddess is mainly worshiped in South India as Bala Tripura Sundari and Goddess Rayaki and Goddess Jwalaimukhi in North Indian Region.
+The Hindu goddess is mainly worshiped in South India as Bala Tripura Sundari and Goddess Rayaki and Goddess Jwalaimukhi in North Indian Region.

 Birth Story of Ashok Sundari

 The story of the birth of Ashok Sundari is detailed in the Padma Purana.
 Accordingly, Lord Shiva and Parvati lived on Mount Kailash.
 One day Parvati expressed a desire to take a walk in the beautiful forest of Nandanvan.
 During the walk, Shiva and Parvati admired nature, but one tree was liked by the Goddess the most.
-Shiva said that this is Kalpavriksha – a tree that fulfills all desires.
-Parvati wanted to try it and made a wish that it would create a beautiful girl.
+Shiva said that this is Kalpavriksha – a wish-fulfilling tree.
+Parvati wanted to try it and made a wish that it would create a beautiful girl child.
 It was fulfilled immediately.

 The girl greeted Parvati and asked her: Why did you create me?
 What should I do at your request?
 I created you simply to satisfy curiosity, Parvati replied.
 But now that you are created let me call you Ashokasundari.
 In the future, in the lunar dynasty, a king named Nahusha will be born – he will be your husband.

-So, Ashok Sundari became the daughter of Parvati and Shiva, who raised her.
+In this way, Ashok Sundari became the daughter of Parvati and Shiva, who raised her.
 And Parvati became very attached to the pretty girl.
 The Term ‘Asoka’ and ‘Sundari’ combined means a beautiful woman with no sorrows.

 Curse to Asura Hunda